RehanSaeed/rehansaeed.github.io/content/posts/2014/model-view-viewmodel-mvvm-part4-inotifydataerrorinfo/index.md

 # Conclusions

-I've been tweaking this base class for the last few years and feel I've got a fairly good balance.
+I have been tweaking this base class for the last few years and feel I've got a fairly good balance.
 I've not seen too many implementations of this interface, most blogs seem to cover `INotifyPropertyChanged` pretty well though.
 I'd be very interested if anyone has any comments or thoughts on improvements.
 Feel free to sound-off in the comments.